slexisvn/query_engine/docs/03-optimizer/28-plan-properties-and-ablation.md

 formatPlan(optimized)    === formatPlan(withProperties)      // true
 ```

-Both fields start with `_`, so [`planSignature`](../../src/optimizer/plan-signature.ts) skips them, exactly as [chapter 15](15-passes-and-fixpoints.md) described.
-And `formatPlan` never printed them.
-The pass is invisible to plan identity, invisible to the printer, and — because its output only affects *choices* made by `SortElimination` and the physical planner, never the rows — invisible to the differential test.
+Both fields start with `_`, so [`planSignature`](../../src/optimizer/plan-signature.ts) skips them, as chapter 15 described. `formatPlan` also omits them.
+That makes them invisible to these two inspection tools, not necessarily to an answer comparison: an annotation can cause a later pass to delete work.

-That is not a gap.
-It is what "changes speed and nothing else" looks like when a pass is doing its job perfectly: the annotation is a *hint*, and every consumer of it must remain correct when the hint is wrong.
-The physical planner asks whether an input is already sorted and adds a sort when the answer is no; `SortElimination` deletes a sort only when the annotation says the order is already there.
-A stale or missing `_sortedBy` costs a redundant sort.
-A stale `_cardinality` costs a worse join algorithm.
-Neither costs a row.

-**The invariant is what lets the rest of the optimizer be approximate.** Cardinality estimates can be off by 4.3 times, the cost model's units can be arbitrary, the join-order search can give up at fourteen relations — and none of it can produce a wrong answer, because the passes that *would* change an answer are the ones held to an exact standard and tested against it.
+`_cardinality` is an estimate: underestimating a build input can lead to a poor algorithm or unexpected spilling. `_sortedBy` is a guarantee: claiming an unsorted input is sorted can make `SortElimination` remove a necessary sort.
+A missing ordering fact can cost performance; a false positive can change the answer.

+For a hand-worked counterexample, consider rows `[3, 1, 2]` and `ORDER BY x LIMIT 1`.
+The answer must be `1`.
+If an incorrect ordering annotation licenses skipping the sort and taking the first input row, the result becomes `3`.
+A test that sorts the final outputs before comparing them can also miss order-only bugs on larger results.
+Ordered queries need ordered comparisons.

+**Approximate planning needs exact legality checks.** Costs and cardinalities guide a choice among valid plans.
+Ordering, uniqueness, null behavior, and pruning decisions justify whether work can be removed at all.
+Those properties must be sound.
+Differential tests provide evidence on their corpus, and targeted tests should exercise missing, correct, and falsely claimed properties.

 ## In the code